amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 The components involved in building an OAuth Integration:
 - **Application registry**: The platform where you register your application to obtain necessary credentials.
 - **Administrator**: The entity responsible for granting permissions to manage the organization.
 - **Access token**: A token used to authenticate API calls to Meraki resources.
-An access token expires sixty minutes after being generated.
+An access token expires 60 minutes after being generated.
 - **Refresh token**: A token that is long-lived and used to obtain new access tokens once they expire.
 Always store the refresh tokens securely.
-The refresh token is automatically revoked after ninety days of inactivity.
+The refresh token is automatically revoked after 90 days of inactivity.

 These are the stages of building an OAuth 2.0 integration:
 1. Register your integration with Meraki.